spacelift-io/user-documentation/docs/concepts/configuration/environment.md

 Your Git repository is cloned into `/mnt/workspace/source/`, which also serves as the working directory for your project, unless explicitly overridden by the project root configuration setting (either on the [stack level](../stack/stack-settings.md#project-root) or on in the [runtime configuration](runtime-configuration/#project\_root-setting)).

-{% hint style="warning" %}
+!!! warning
     Mounted files may be put into `/mnt/workspace/source/` as well and it's a legitimate use case, for example, to dynamically inject backend settings or even add extra infra definitions.
 Just **beware of path clashes** as mounted files will **override your project source code** in case of conflict.
 Sometimes this is what you want, sometimes not.
-{% endhint %}

 ## Attached contexts